Pipe1213/VITS_inference/README.md

 https://drive.google.com/drive/folders/1Vig65ItCC3nmIDJ0FCKdk6Tof7DI44LN?usp=sharing

+Each model has its own file containing the symbols used (symbols.py), this file must be located in the 'text' folder and must be adapted depending on each model.

 ## 3. Inference

 Use the inference scripts provided on this repo to generated new audios, only replace the folder path with yours and the desire text to generated and speaker id.